EthanMerrill/TradingAlgoExperimentation/readme.md

 - Maximum positions: 10 (default)
 - Maximum new positions per day: 2 (default)
 - Position sizing: 10% of equity each (default)
+- **Per-strategy capital allocation** — each strategy's new notional is capped by its allocation weight × equity (see `strategies.allocation`)
 - Minimum cash reserve: 10% (default)
 - Stop-loss: 5% (default)
 - Take-profit: 15% (default)